vibe-lab-gsd/car-independence/lit-review/notes.md

 ## Accessibility and commute
-Several European studies observed an association between the PT accessibility of place of work and the use of PT for commuting.
+Several European studies observed an association between the PT accessibility of place of work and the use of PT for commuting.(@Kuhnel2025)

 ## How PCI fills the gap